 3. Determine what your preferred neighborhoods are

-The neighborhood you choose to live in will have a big impact on your lifestyle.
+The neighborhood you choose to live in will have a significant impact on your lifestyle.
 Depending on your preferred lifestyle, your place of work, and your budget, your agent will help you narrow down a list of potential neighborhoods.
 Even if you have your heart set on a particular one, it’s still worth having a backup list.
 Certain neighborhoods will be hotbeds for finding fixer-uppers, most of which will be outlying neighborhoods that are undergoing heavy gentrification.

 Keep an open mind and do your research into each potential neighborhood.
 It also helps a great deal if your agent has experience with buying properties in your preferred neighborhood.